mikolalysenko/potato-nav/README.md

 That will give you a Makefile which you can run using `make`.
 This project won't work on Windows or systems that don't have gcc/modern mmap features, but I am ok with this.

+## Testing

+Once all code objects are built, you can test the program using

 ## Workflow

 1. Convert input data into arc list